atareen/logomaker/docs/index.rst

 A counts matrix represent the number of occurrences of each character at each position within a sequence alignment (although the user can choose to exclude certain characters, e.g., '-' character representing gaps).
-Specifically, a counts matrix has entries $n_{ic}$ that represent the number of occurrences of character :math:`c` at position :math:`i`.
+Specifically, a counts matrix has entries :math:`n_{ic}` that represent the number of occurrences of character :math:`c` at position :math:`i`.
 These :math:`n_{ic}` values are all required to be greater or equal to zero.
 Counts logos are assigned character heights corresponding to these :math:`n_{ci}` values.
 The y axis of such logos is labeled 'counts' and extends from 0 to :math:`N`, where :math:`N` is the number of sequences in the alignment.
 Note that, Because certain